robotmayo/rpsls-online/README.md

 Instructions
 ============

+Before you can run it, you must install some dependencies.
+This requires [npm](https://npmjs.org/) and [bower](http://bower.io).

-In the server folder execute:
+In the server folder run

     npm install

+In the root folder run

+    bower install

+To start the server, while in the server directory run

     node index.js
-    cd ../
-    open index.html

-By default the server listen on port 5000, you can change it within index.js.
+By default the server listens on port 5000, you can change it within index.js.
 If you want to run this on a server you need to open up the port.

+Finally just open index.html and you are good to play.